-Joined NKK Corporation

-1991 Joined NKK Corporation 2022 Audit & Supervisory Board Member of JFE Holdings, Inc. (current post), Audit & Supervisory Board Member of JFE Engineering Corporation (current post), Audit & Supervisory Board Member of JFE Shoji Corporation (current post)
+Joined NKK Corporation Joined NKK Corporation Audit & Supervisory Board Member of JFE Holdings, Inc. (current post), Audit & Supervisory Board Member of JFE Engineering Corporation (current post), Audit & Supervisory Board Member of JFE Shoji Corporation (current post)

-Ms. Akimoto has abundant experience in properly designing and operating the Group's internal control systems and other opera-tions through work in legal affairs of the Company and JFE Steel tions through work in legal affairs of the Company and Jar Esteel Corporation, the Group's core company.
-She also has insights as a lawyer in the State of New York, U.S. In addition, she is currently serving as an Audit & Supervisory Board Member of JFE Engineering Corporation and JFE Shoji Corporation.
+Ms. Akimoto has abundant experience in properly designing and Ms. Akimoto has abundant experience in properly designing and operating the Croup's internal control systems and other operations through work in legal affairs of the Company and JFE Steel Corporation, the Group's core company.
+Sha also has insights as a lawyer in the State of New York U.S. In addition, she is currently serving as an Audit & Supervisory Board Member of JFE Engineering Corporation and JFE Shoji Corporation.
 Based on such experience and knowledge, she is capable of accurately and fairly auditing the execution of duties by the Directors.